AI medical scribes: Understanding who's out there

 Real-time clinical note generation

-Nabla Copilot, Ambience and Abridge all return clinical notes in real-time at the end of an appointment, with Ambience coming in “within seconds” as they say, Abridge just over a minute, and Nabla Copilot falling around 20 seconds.
-Neat, huh?
+Nabla, Ambience and Abridge all return clinical notes in real-time at the end of an appointment, with Ambience coming in “within seconds” as they say, Abridge over a minute thirty, and Nabla falling around 20 seconds.

 Human scribe in the loop